 Kathleen [Henderson, the reserve] – now nicknamed Tiger after her tiger-skin bikini and digging habits on the beach [see photo above] – swapped in for Marg at three for a quick spin.
 [The UU group continue to call Kathleen ‘Tiger’ now.]

-A development at the Bosbaan course since the Women’s European Rowing Championships had last been there in 1954 was that the lanes were now buoyed in the way we’re used to nowadays.
-Not whacking great big ones that could knock a sculler in if they clipped one (as had happened in Moscow the previous year), and no more having to wait till you go to one of the overhead lane markers to find out if you were in he right place.
+A development at the Bosbaan course since the Women’s European Rowing Championships had last been there in 1954 was that the lanes were now buoyed in the way we’re used to nowadays instead of whacking great big ones that could knock a sculler in if they clipped one (as had happened in Moscow the previous year), and no more having to wait till you go to one of the overhead lane markers to find out if you were in the right place.
 A step forwards in course arrangements.